awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Choose **OK**\.

 1. The Group Policy setting change takes effect after the next Group Policy update for the WorkSpace and after the WorkSpace session is restarted\.
 To apply the Group Policy changes, do one of the following:
-   + Reboot the WorkSpace \(in the Amazon Workspaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
+   + Reboot the WorkSpace \(in the Amazon WorkSpaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
-   + From an administrative command prompt, enter gpupdate /force\.
+   + In an administrative command prompt, enter **gpupdate /force**\.

 1. Set the time zone for the WorkSpaces to the desired time zone\.

 The time zone of the WorkSpaces is now static and no longer mirrors the time zone of the client machines\.

-### Enable or Disable Smart Card Redirection for WSP<a name="gp_smart_cards_in_wsp"></a>
+### Enable or disable smart card redirection for WSP<a name="gp_smart_cards_in_wsp"></a>

-By default, Amazon Workspaces are not enabled to support the use of smart cards for either *pre\-session authentication* or *in\-session authentication*\.
+By default, Amazon WorkSpaces are not enabled to support the use of smart cards for either *pre\-session authentication* or *in\-session authentication*\.
 Pre\-session authentication refers to smart card authentication that's performed while users are logging in to their WorkSpaces\.
 In\-session authentication refers to authentication that's performed after logging in\.

 If needed, you can enable pre\-session and in\-session authentication for Windows WorkSpaces by using Group Policy settings\.
-Pre\-session authentication must also be enabled through your AD Connector directory settings by using the EnableClientAuthentication API action or the enable\-client\-authentication AWS command line interface \(AWS CLI\) command\.
+Pre\-session authentication must also be enabled through your AD Connector directory settings by using the EnableClientAuthentication API action or the enable\-client\-authentication AWS CLI command\.
 For more information, see [ Enable Smart Card Authentication for AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide*\.

 **Note**
 To enable the use of smart cards with Windows WorkSpaces, additional steps are required\.
-For more information, see [Use Smart Cards for Authentication](smart-cards.md)\.
+For more information, see [Use smart cards for authentication](smart-cards.md)\.

 **To enable or disable smart card redirection for Windows WorkSpaces**

-1. Make sure that the most recent [Workspaces Group Policy administrative template for WSP](#gp_install_template_wsp) is installed in the Central Store of the domain controller for your WorkSpaces directory\.
+1. Make sure that the most recent [WorkSpaces Group Policy administrative template for WSP](#gp_install_template_wsp) is installed in the Central Store of the domain controller for your WorkSpaces directory\.

 1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\)\.